d0rc/goproxy/README.md

     - `path`: URL path to match
     - `target_url`: Destination URL to proxy (supports both HTTP and WebSocket)
 - `auth`: Format is `auth=<username> <password>` for Basic Authentication
-- `fallback_path`: Path to serve when a static file is not found (e.g., for SPA routing)
+- `fallback_path`: Path to serve when a file is not found (e.g., `/index.html` for SPA routing).
+Works with both static file serving and proxy configurations
 - `redirect`: Redirects all requests to the specified domain while preserving paths and query parameters

 The proxy automatically handles content compression (gzip) for appropriate content types including: